AnirudhIV/GEO_auditor/README.md

 points: no Organization/LocalBusiness schema found").
 The overall score is the **plain average of the three check scores** — no hidden weighting.
 The report's score card shows all three bars plus the arithmetic; add them up and divide by 3, and you get the number shown.
-We considered weighting Crawler Access higher, since it's the one gating check, but decided a business owner being able to audit the math themselves mattered more than a theoretically "more correct" weighting scheme.
+I considered weighting Crawler Access higher, since it's the one gating check, but decided a business owner being able to audit the math themselves mattered more than a theoretically "more correct" weighting scheme.